Wodan58/Joy/doc/JOYimplJOY.md

     [ } ].
       ^
 	    ']' expected
-    123

 In case of an error the stack is cleared.
 Handling of memory is different in joy1 compared to Joy and also exeterm is a bit different: joy1 does not use conts.
 It is good to know that these versions agree about the result.

+It is still possible to distinguish between Joy and joy1 with the help of the following program:

+    [1 2 3] -1 drop..

+In case of a runtime error, Joy clears the stack and joy1 doesn't.
+So, the output of joy1 will be:

+    run time error: non-negative integer needed for drop -1

+whereas Joy will only print the runtime error and not the -1.

-Moy and Coy implement a language that is a little different and they do so with a different code base, so some differences are expected.
+Moy and Coy implement the same language with a different code base, so some differences can be expected.
 Here is the output from Moy:

+    syntax error: "\07".
-    syntax error in file ./17.joy line 2 : { true }.
+    syntax error: { true }.
-    syntax error in file ./17.joy line 3 : [ ( ].
+    syntax error: [ ( ].
-    syntax error in file ./17.joy line 4 : [ } ].
+    syntax error: [ } ].
-    123

 Errors are sent to stderr, by the way.
 The text "syntax error" comes from yacc.
 And here is the output from Coy: